horaciochacon/datasciencecoursera/Getting-Cleaning-data/Assignment/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-In order to execute those tasks, the undelying structure and relationships of the files had to be understood. *README.txt* and *features_info.txt* provide a good explanation of the composition of the dataset.
+In order to execute those tasks, the underlying structure and relationships of the files had to be understood. *README.txt* and *features_info.txt* provide a good explanation of the composition of the data set.

-* The measurement data is stored in two separate datasets, a training and a test (this is done to perform machine learning tasks) one:
+* The measurement data is stored in two separate data sets, a training and a test (this is done to perform machine learning tasks) one:
     - *X_train.txt*
     - *X_test.txt*
 * The measurements column's headers are stored in a separate file called: